 Gives a minor one to Iron Man 2 with the revelation that Senator Stern is an agent of HYDRA, since this implies that the real reason he was after the Iron Man suits was so that HYDRA could make their own.

-Another comes with Agent Sitwell, who was a really minor character in the movies and a close friend to Coulson in the few S.H.I.E.L.D. shorts (and was a protagonist in one of them), turns out to also be a HYDRA agent.
+Another comes with Agent Sitwell, who was a really minor character in the movies and a close friend to Coulson in the few S.H.I.E.L.D. shorts (and was a protagonist in one of them, and also appeared in Agents of S.H.I.E.L.D.), turns out to also be a HYDRA agent.
 Damn.
 We almost liked that guy too.

 In Captain America: The First Avenger HYDRA's catchphrase of "Cut off one head, two more shall take its place" was largely treated as a joke.
 This movie shows that it was far from it and more true than anyone would have ever guessed after they have all but taken over SHIELD.
 Also, the whole business with how they captured Arnim Zola and he supposedly caved under Col. Phillips, after Zola did it all just to use SHIELD to further HYDRA's agenda.